 You did it!
 You graduated from high school, and you have settled on your college home for the next four years.
 Now what do you do with your summer?!
-Here’s some our “Things to Do The Summer Before You Start College” written by Kristina Zhang, a Guided Self Assessment alumna.
+Here’s some from “Things to Do The Summer Before You Start College” written by Kristina Zhang, a Guided Self Assessment alumna.
 Beth Probst, Founder and CEO of At The Core, shares her two cents too.

 Try to find a summer job!
 It’s always nice to have a little extra spending money in college to go out with friends or order take out-every once in a while.
 Also, work experience is now becoming more and more necessary to apply for internships.